 Modern 3D printers have never been easier to use!
-But if you’re starting out, I don’t want you to just grab any random printer off the (MicroCenter) shelf.
-When selecting your first 3D printer you need to consider a few things:
+But if you're starting out, we don't want you to just grab any random printer off the MicroCenter shelf.
+When selecting your first 3D printer, you need to consider a few things:

 3D Printing Doesn't have to Cost a Lot of Money

-I’ll always recommend a less expensive printer for people who are curious about 3D printing and want to try out the hobby.
-Yes, there are EXCELLENT and easy to use machines that cost well over a $1000 — but if it’s just going to collect dust after you print a couple dragons, it’s a waste of money.
+I'll always recommend a cheap printer first for people who are curious about 3D printing and want to try out the hobby.
+Yes, there are EXCELLENT and easy to use machines that cost well over a $1000, but if it's just going to collect dust after you print a couple dragons, it's a waste of money.

-What about those $99 3D printer deals I see advertised at MicroCenter?
-Those are usually for an older model Ender 3 (there’s a lot of Ender 3s) which require more assembly and don’t have all the features of a new machine.
+What about those $99 3D printer deals you've seen advertised at MicroCenter?
+Those are usually for an older Ender 3 they're trying to clear out of the warehouse.
 As they say, you get what you pay for.

 What will you 3D Print?

-If you’re wanting to make toys, decorative models and cosplay pieces, you’ll only need PLA material.
+If you want to make toys for the kids, decorative models for around the house and cosplay pieces, you'll only need PLA filament.
 Good news!
 PLA is pretty cheap and works on any open frame machine, like an Ender 3, Anycubic Kobra, Neptune, Prusa Mini, or Bambu P1P.
 These are all great machines!

-But if you know right away that you’ll need sturdy “engineering” grade practical prints, then you’ll want an enclosed machine to tackle ABS, ASA or nylon.
-I’d suggest the Bambu Lab P1S, which I’ve reviewed over on Tom’s Hardware.
+But if you know right away that you'll need sturdy "engineering" grade practical prints, then you need an enclosed machine to tackle ABS, ASA or nylon.
+My favorite high temp 3D printer is a toss up between the Prusa CORE One or a more budget friendly Anycubic Kobra S1.

 Where will You Use Your 3D Printer?

-You don’t need to dedicate a whole room to 3D printing when you’re starting out.
-If you buy a truly portable machine, like the Bambu Lab A1 Mini, you can store your machine in a closet and bring it out to play on the kitchen table when you need it.
+You don't need to dedicate a whole room to 3D printing when you're starting out.
+If you buy a small portable machine, like the Bambu Lab A1 Mini, you can store the machine in a closet and bring it out for a weekend on the kitchen table when you need it.

-I can’t fully recommend putting a 3D printer in your bedroom — some machines are pretty loud!
-But I do have to admit my teenager has our Prusa Mini+ in his room, it’s super quiet and small enough to sit on top of his dresser.
+I can't fully recommend putting a 3D printer in your bedroom.
+Some machines are pretty loud!
+But I do have to admit our teenager has a Prusa Mini+ in his room, it's super quiet and small enough to sit on top of his dresser.

 Creality Ender 3 V3 SE